Friday, November 1, 2024

 The land originally occupied by Richmond College was considered valuable as it stood directly in the path of development in the city’s West End, so the ashes of Ryland Hall were hardly cold when speculation regarding the former campus appeared in print.
 In 1911, “a syndicate of capitalists” was assembled to make an offer on the property, even though it would be another year before contracts were signed to build two dormitories and a stadium to house Richmond College on its new campus west of the city.
 The wreckage of Ryland Hall was cleared away, streets and alleys were laid out across the old campus, and stylish new houses soon filled the space previously occupied by the college.

-Among those new homes that were built on the former Richmond College campus was the fashionable Robins house (demolished 1966) at 1603 West Grace Street, the scene of the murder of Walter Raleigh Robins in 1926.
+Among those new homes that were built near the former Richmond College campus was the fashionable Robins house (demolished in 1966) at 1603 West Grace Street, the scene of the murder of Walter Raleigh Robins in 1926.
 This house stood diagonally across Lombardy Street from the western pair of Boatwright’s gateways.
 You can read the Shockoe Examiner’s exploration of the Robins murder here:

 Compared to the French originals, the gateways that mark the former Richmond College precincts are far from the “replicas” Boatwright envisioned, being less detailed and ornate.
 They also exhibit a more appropriate scale (and cost) for Richmond’s Grace Street, as opposed to framing a sweeping vista of the city of Paris.
 The Richmond gateways also substitute humble but pragmatic light fixtures for the gilded winged horses and flying nymphs of the Parisian model.
 The intriguing question of who designed the Richmond College memorial gates may be buried in Boatwright’s papers at the University of Richmond, but the gateways themselves still remain today just as he intended: a permanent memorial to the long-lost origins of the school Boatwright served his entire life.